 Heads of households get a larger standard deduction than those filing single, so it’s worth a look.

-For 2021 only, the child and dependent care credit amount increased to:
+For 2022 the child and dependent care credit maximums are:

 This credit can apply to children 13 years or younger or to individuals who are physically or mentally incapable of taking care of themselves.